cayesoneira/miniTRASGO-documentation/docs/software.md

     watch -n 1 ./hv -b 0

-### Starting the DAQ
+### DAQ Control

 In the 1.DAQControl window, we go to ~/trbsoft/userscripts/trb$ and execute `./startDAQ`.

-This starts the data adquisition system, but does not save amy content into files.
+This starts the data adquisition system, but does not save any content into files.

+### Trigger Control

 To choose the trigger we want the system to consider we can go to the Central Trigger System, which is a web-based control center that can be accessed through `192.168.3.216:1234`.

-### Startig a Run
+### Run control

-In the 2.DABC window, we go to ~/trbsoft/userscripts/trb$ and execute `./startRun.sh`.
-Now the data is collected into `.hld` filesin binary encoding.
+In the 2.DABC window, we do `cd ~/trbsoft/userscripts/trb` and execute `./startRun.sh`.

+Now the data is collected into binary `.hld` files, saved at `/media/externalDisk\hlds\`.

 ---

 ## Retrieving the data

 - Apparently `daq_anal` is the software used to convert `.hld` to hexadecimal.
 We'll see.